We all know that customer centricity is essential; even more so these days with the lockdown in most countries due to the pandemic.

 I so often see biassed attribute lists which, while providing exaggerated, over-positive images, lull companies into a false sense of security.
 When you are not measuring what is important for your competitors, you will always come out on top.

-Another advantage is that the coverage of the total category will be more complete and you may even find a new or adapted positioning that no-one else is currently occupying.
+Another advantage of using a wider range of attributes is that the coverage of the total category will be more complete and you may even find a new or adapted positioning that no-one else is currently occupying.

-You know that what gets measured gets managed, well are you measuring what needs managing or only the easy metrics to gather?
+You know that what gets measured gets managed.
+Well, are you measuring what needs managing or only the metrics you can easily gather?

 If you know your customers well, who they are, what they do, what they think of you and your competitors, and then compare these to where you want to take your brand, the metrics you need to be measuring become evident.

 Too many organisations rely on financial KPIs alone.
-Make sure you are not one of them, by adding metrics to cover customer awareness, satisfaction and perception.
+Make sure you are not one of them, by adding metrics to cover customer awareness, satisfaction and perception as a minimum.

 I hope this list has helped you to identify a few areas that need revision in your organisation.
 Actioning even just one of them will improve your customer centricity and your profitability too (according to research).